Gift-Ojeabulu/Gift-Ojeabulu/README.md

-- 👯I’m looking to collaborate on open source ML projects, Writing books in Data science, Machine learning and MLOps.
+- 👯I’m looking to collaborate on open source ML projects, Writing books on Data science, Machine learning, Python, data career, community and MLOps.
 - �Outside work, I'm a Community Advocate who is passionate about democratizing data knowledge to everyone and constantly providing guidance to enthusiast on how to navigate and transition in the data science space.